 Default Taxonomy # - Most insurance companies don’t use this anymore but it would be the company’s default taxonomy number.
 If you put it here, it will go over to all users.
 However, with the 5010 billing for electronic billing, companies required the billing taxonomy number along with the user’s individual taxonomy number, so now it goes on the Administration set up and individual user’s rates tab.

 Default package number – Please skip this column as it is not used.

-Default Unit Alert Level – When the remaining units on an authorization decrement to a predetermined level, PIMSY will send alerts to tell staff that it is time to request a new auth.
+Default Unit Alert Level – When the remaining units on an authorization decrement drop to a predetermined level, PIMSY will send alerts to tell staff that it is time to request a new auth.
 This can be set up through the system and profile settings.

 Default expiration Alert Lead Time in Days – Similar as above, but will alert to X number of days before the authorization expires.

 Allow Multiple Notes per Day – PIMSY has a system setting that will restrict a user from using the same code on the same client during the same day.
 When checked, this will override the system setting.